-Taylor Swift Opens Up About The Number One Influential Factor In Her Life: Cats
+Taylor Swift Opens Up About The No. 1 Influential Factor In Her Life: Cats

-Taylor Swift has made a major impression on the lives of millions of people around the world, but what is it that the pop star herself is influenced by?
+Taylor Swift has made a major impression on the lives of millions of people around the world, but what influences the pop singer in her own life?

 As E!
-News reported, the “Blank Space” singer recently opened up about the three most influential factors in her life in a new video for Time Magazine, and taking the top spot are some furry, four-legged friends.
+News reported, the “Blank Space” singer recently opened up about the three most influential factors in her life in a new video for TIME, and taking the top spot are some furry four-legged friends.

 “Number one for me, most influential factor in my life is cats,” the 29-year-old explained.

-While her choice may seem odd for some, Swifties know how much the felines play a part in her life.
-The singer has two cats, Olivia and Meredith, who are incredibly special to her, and even have their own highlight reel on her widely-followed Instagram account.
+While her choice may seem odd to some, Swifties know how great a role the felines play in the singer’s life.
+Taylor Swift has two cats, Olivia and Meredith, who are incredibly special to her.
+They felines even have their own highlight reel on her widely-followed Instagram account.

 “I have cats.
 I’m obsessed with them.
 They’re just a real joy to live with,” she told the publication.
 “I love my cats so much that when a role came up in a movie called Cats I just thought that I had to do this.
 This is my calling in life to do this for the ladies.”